 However, not far from Falassarna, on the same coast and therefore, with the same western orientation, favorable to observe those magnificent sunsets, stands Sfinari, a rather hidden pebble beach, with almost no organization, where you can spend a holiday in total isolation.

 Sfinari is not as crowded as many other beaches of west Crete, but it’s definitely a hidden place you should check out on the island.

 Roman Cisterns of Aptera

-Usually less-crowded than other archaeological sites, such as Knossos, Malia or Festos, Aptera is a fairly big archaeological site located in the regional unit of Chania.
+Usually less crowded than other archaeological sites, such as Knossos, Malia, or Phaistos, Aptera is a fairly big archaeological site located in the regional unit of Chania.
 It’s located up on a beautiful hill facing the spectacular natural bay of Souda, one of Crete’s main ports.

 Aptera, which has been occupied since the Minoan times until the Byzantine period, hides one of the best-preserved Roman aqueducts and cisterns of the island.
 The archaeological site is open to the public from 8.30 to 15.30, every day except Thursdays, and the entrance fee is 4€.

 Moving towards the eastern region of Lasithi, several are the off-the-beaten-track places that Crete hides.
 The gorge of Richtis is one of them.

 Located halfway through the city of Agios Nikolaos and the port of Sitia, Richtis is a hidden small gorge that you can walk all the way until you reach its fantastic waterfall and isolated beach.
 Since it can be easy to get lost while looking for the gorge and waterfall, it can be a good idea to join an organized tour like this one to explore with full peace of mind!

 The area is covered with abundant vegetation, colorful flowers, and even fresh berries that you can pick and eat on your way.